dpedz-tech/utSystemEngineering2020/README.md

-# Developed for University of Texas at Austin, Class System Engineering 2020
+# Developed for System Engineering Class at University of Texas at Austin
-Projects for System Engineering at University of Texas at Austin
+Project 1: Simple Shell